-- Save to button.
-Press to activate the save to function and the button flashes yellow.
+- flashes yellow.
 Then, press a preset button, and the current layer or program will be saved to the selected preset. - Delete button.
 Press to activate the delete function and the button flashes yellow.
-Then, press a preset, layer or screen button, and the selected preset, layer or screen will be deleted. - Timecode module control buttons
+Then, press a preset, layer or screen button, and the selected preset, layer or screen will be deleted. - : Timecode module control buttons

 - PTZ camera adjustment buttons: - Save the PTZ position after adjustment as a pattern for quick PTZ switching in the future.
 Press the button to activate it and it flashes yellow.
-Then, press Pattern 1 or Pattern 2 to save the PTZ camera positions in the two buttons. - / / / / Adjust the PTZ camera shooting angle up, down, left and right. - / : The saved PTZ camera positions.
+Then, press Pattern 1 or Pattern 2 to save the PTZ camera positions in the two buttons. - down, left and right. - / Image: The saved PTZ camera positions.
 Press these buttons to apply the position to quickly adjust the PTZ camera.